virtualelephant/Project-SignalWave/INSTALL.md

 ## Install the custom SignalWave application
 The first part of the SignalWave application is the Publisher microservice.
 The application is a small container housing a single script `publisher.py`.
-The script generates 500 random log messages per execution with a 1 second delay.
-The container is setup to run the script every minute through CRON.
+The Publisher microservice gathers a number of networking metrics from the environment out to the 'virtualelephant.com' website as a means to monitor different network latencies.

 To start the microservice, execute the following command:
 ```
 kubectl apply -f publisher.yaml
 ```

-The second part of the SignalWave application is the Reader microservice.
-This part of the application reads from the RabbitMQ queue the Publisher microservice wrote the log messages to.
-The microservice requires a PV to write the messages it reads off of the RabbitMQ queue that is then shared with the NGINX microservice.

-To start the microservice for the Reader and NGINX, execute the following commands:
+The SignalWave application has three additional microservices that make up the application.
+The data written to the RabbitMQ service will be pulled off of the queue and input into an RRD compatible data format.
+From there the data is used to generate a number of graphs, one per metric, and finally the frontend microservice runs NGINX to display the graphs in a HTML format running behind a HAProxy ingress object.
 ```
-kubectl apply -f frontend-storage.yaml
-kubectl apply -f html-configmap.yaml
+kubectl apply -f rrd-reader.yaml
-kubectl apply -f frontend-reader.yaml
+kubectl apply -f rrd-graph.yaml
-kubectl apply -f frontend.yaml
+kubectl apply -f frontend-nginx.yaml
 kubectl apply -f frontend-ingress.yaml
 ```